dmitry-teselkin/murano-scripts/README.md

 murano-scripts
 ==============

-Misc scripts that never be merged to official repos
+Misc scripts that will never be merged to official repos